Kpodov/Parabola-Mastery/README.md

 # Mostly my dotfiles for ricing

+Parabola is a GNU/Linux-libre operating system.:
+* It's the free (as freedom -libre) derivative of Archlinux
+* It's simple and lightweight.

 This contains the config/scripts files of the programs I mainly use on my GNU/Linux machine.
 And they are universal, so you can use them on any GNU/Linux distros as long as you have the corresponding dependencies installed.

 ## Programs: